Julia-Harding/jharding-lab6/README.md

 node server/app.js

 This will update in the console that Marist Chatter is listening on port 1337!
-I will also show in the console that the correct server side files are initialized.
+It will also show in the console that the correct server side files are initialized.

 ------------------------------------------------------------------------------------------